-The H-2A Temporary Agricultural Guestworker Program: An Inherently Flawed Program
+The H-2A Temporary Foreign Agricultural Worker Program: An Inherently Flawed Program that Harms Farmworkers

-Each year, workers from Mexico and other countries around the world leave their homes to harvest crops in the United States through the H-2A program.
-The H-2A temporary agricultural worker program is a foreign labor certification program that permits agricultural employers who anticipate a labor shortage to apply to hire workers from other countries on temporary work permits to fill temporary or seasonal agricultural jobs.
-There is no cap on the number of workers who may be brought in under the H-2A program.
+Each year, workers from Mexico and other countries leave their homes to harvest crops and perform other agricultural work in the United States through the H-2A program.
+The H-2A temporary foreign agricultural worker program permits agricultural employers who anticipate a labor shortage to apply to hire foreign workers on temporary work permits to fill temporary or seasonal agricultural jobs.
+There is no cap on the number of workers who may be brought in on H-2A visas.

 The H-2A program is growing rapidly.
-Agribusiness employers' complaints that the current H-2A temporary foreign agricultural worker program is unworkable and overly bureaucratic are primarily due to a dislike for DOL oversight and the modest protections that are critically important in safeguarding U.S. workers' jobs and labor standards.
-Despite employer complaints about the H-2A program and the DOL, the program has tripled in size in the last decade: from about 80,000 worker positions certified in FY 2008 to more than 240,000 worker positions certified in FY 2018.
-From FY 2017 to FY 2018, several states saw significantly large increases in program usage, including an increase of 38% in Georgia, 34% in Washington, 30% in Michigan, 24% in Arizona and California, and 20% in Florida.
+Agribusiness employers' complaints that the H-2A program is unworkable and overly bureaucratic are primarily due to a dislike for government oversight and the modest protections that are critically important in safeguarding U.S. workers' jobs and labor standards.
+Despite employer complaints, the program has spread geographically and tripled in size in the last decade: from about 86,000 worker positions certified in FY 2009 to almost 258,000 in FY 2019.
+From FY 2018 to FY 2019, several states saw increases in program usage, including an increase of 23% in California, 10% in Florida, 9% in Michigan and Kentucky, 7% in Louisiana, 6% in New York and 5% in Washington.
+Georgia, which dropped from first to second place in H-2A usage, saw a decrease of 9% to 29,480 approved H-2A jobs in FY 2019.

 The H-2A program requires that employers show that they have tried and are unable to find U.S. workers to meet their labor needs and that bringing in guestworkers will not adversely impact the wages and working conditions of U.S. workers.
 Unfortunately, the H-2A program labor market test and its basic protections are inadequate to protect the jobs, wages and working conditions of U.S. workers, and also do not protect foreign workers from exploitation.
-The modest H-2A program protections, most of which date back to the Reagan Administration, can be traced to lessons learned from the notoriously abusive Bracero guestworker program.
+The modest H-2A program protections can be traced to lessons learned from the notoriously abusive Bracero guestworker program.